The Best Rotating Car Seats of 2026

 Two-piece rotating car seats (base + shell) must always be used together, never on their own.

 Never ride with a child facing sideways in a rotating car seat.
-Always be sure the seat is locked into either a rear- or forward-facing position, both when the child is in the seat and when it's unoccupied.
+Always be sure the seat is locked into either a rear- or forward-facing position, whether the child is in the seat or it's unoccupied.

 Max out your seat’s rear-facing height or weight limits before turning your child forward-facing.